 For local IIS and remote IIS sites, Visual Web Developer runs the page in the corresponding instance of IIS.
 For example, for a local IIS site, the page runs in your local copy of IIS.
 For more information, see Web Servers in Visual Web Developer.

 For FTP-deployed Web sites, Visual Web Developer runs the page using the start URL that you provide as part of the FTP Web site properties.
 If you have not provided one, Visual Web Developer prompts you for the start URL when it is required.
 For more information, see FTP-Deployed Web Sites.

 In the case of a remote Web site or an FTP site, the remote computer must be running the .NET Framework version 2.0, because the page is running in the context of the remote server.

 Running your page with the debugger enables you to perform ordinary debugging tasks, such as stepping through code and stopping at breakpoints.
 For more information, see ASP.NET Debugging Overview.

 The page or Web site must be configured to enable debugging, which causes the page to be compiled with extra information (debugging symbols) that the debugger requires.
 Visual Web Developer checks to see if debugging is enabled, and if not, it sets the compilation options in the local Web.config file to include debugging, creating the Web.config file if necessary.

 The Web server must be configured with adequate permissions to allow the current user account to debug.
 If you are debugging a page running under IIS 6.0, you must be an administrator on the computer.
 If that is not practical, you can use the ASP.NET Development Server to debug applications without special permissions.
-For details, see Web Servers in Visual Studio for ASP.NET Web Projects and How to: Specify the Web Server for Web Projects in Visual Studio.
+For details, see Web Servers in Visual Web Developer and How to: Specify the Web Server for Web Sites.